 Two-phase commit protocols [12] remain the main technique used to provide a consistent view in a distributed replicated database system over an unreliable network.
 These protocols impose a substantial communication cost on each transaction and may require the full connectivity of all replicas to recover from some fault scenarios.
-Threephase-commit protocols [26, 17] overcome some of the availability problems of two-phase-commit protocols, paying the price of an additional communication round.
+Three-phase-commit protocols [28, 17] overcome some of the availability problems of two-phase-commit protocols, paying the price of an additional communication round.

-Some protocols optimize for specific cases: limiting the transactional model to commutative transactions [24]; giving special weight to a specific processor or transaction [28].
+Some protocols optimize for specific cases: limiting the transactional model to commutative transactions [26]; giving special weight to a specific processor or transaction [30].
 Explicit use of timestamps enables other protocols [6] to avoid the need to claim locks or to enforce a global total order on actions, while other solutions settle for relaxed consistency criteria [11].
-Various groups investigated methods to implement efficient lazy replication algorithms by using epidemic propagation [8, 14] or by exploiting application semantics [21].
+Various people investigated methods to implement efficient lazy replication algorithms by using epidemic propagation [8, 14] or by exploiting application semantics [22].

 Atomic Broadcast [13] in the context of Virtual Synchrony [7] emerged as a promising tool to solve the replication problem.
-Several algorithms were introduced [27, 23] to implement replication solutions based on total ordering.
+Several algorithms were introduced [29, 24, 25, 23] to implement replication solutions based on total ordering.
 All these approaches, however, work only in the context of non-partitionable environments.

-Keidar [16] uses the Extended Virtual Synchrony (EVS) [20] model to propose an algorithm that supports network partitions and merges.
-The algorithm requires that each transaction message is end-to-end acknowledged, even when failures are not present, thus increasing the latency of the protocol.
+Keidar [16] uses the Extended Virtual Synchrony (EVS) [21] model to propose an algorithm that supports network partitions and merges.
+The algorithm requires that each transaction message is endto-end acknowledged, even when failures are not present, thus increasing the latency of the protocol.
 In section 7 we demonstrate the impact of these end-to-end acknowledgements on performance by comparing this algorithm with ours.
-Fekete, Lynch and Shvartsman [9] study both [16] and [2] (which is our static algorithm) to propose an algorithm that translates View Synchrony, another specification of a partitionable group service defined in the same work, into a global total order.
+Fekete, Lynch and Shvartsman [9] study both [16] and [2] (which is our static algorithm) to propose an algorithm that translates View Synchrony, another specification of a partitionable group service, defined in the same work, into a global total order.

-Kemme, Bartoli and Babaoglu[19] study the problem of online reconfiguration of a replicated system in the presence of network events, which is an important building block for a replication algorithm.
+Kemme, Bartoli and Babaoglu[20] study the problem of online reconfiguration of a replicated system in the presence of network events, which is an important building block for a replication algorithm.
 They propose various useful solutions to performing the database transfer to a joining site and provide a high-level description of an online reconfiguration method based on Enriched Virtual Synchrony allowing new replicas to join the system if they are connected with the primary component.
-Our solution can leverage from these database transfer techniques and adds the ability to allow new sites to join the running system without the need to be connected to the primary component.
+Our solution can leverage from any of their database transfer techniques and adds to that in its detail, accuracy and proof of correctness as well as the capability to allow new sites to join the running system without the need to be connected to the primary component.